 On January 27, 2022, the Company served a termination notice, for cause, to a Content Provider as certain conditions precedent associated with the completion of contractual obligations had not been satisfied by the agreed upon period in 2021.
 In accordance with the agreement, termination for cause results in a return of the initial payment of \$3.5 million.
 In response to the Company's termination notice, the Content Provider responded by alleging the Content Provider had met its contractual obligations, thereby obligating the Company to make the next scheduled \$3.0 million payment.
-In March 2022, the Content Provider served the Company a notice of default letter notifying the Company of its alleged material breach of the agreement and disputing the validity of the termination.
-On April 25, 2022, the Content Provider attempted to serve formal notice of termination of the agreement, reaffirming the \$3.0 million obligation.
+In March 2022, the Content Provider served the Company a notice of default letter notifying the Company of its alleged material breach of the agreement, reaffirming the \$3.0 million obligation.
 The Company continues to assert that all contractual obligations to the Content Provider have been relieved as a result of the Company's initial termination notice and will vigorously defend any claims made by the Content Provider.
 The Company further recognized an impairment loss related to the initial payment of \$3.5 million in the condensed statement of operations for the year ended December 31, 2022.